Test what you think you know about Bowen theory

 The seminar follows from the belief that there is predictability amidst the complexity of family emotional process, and that this predictability is only waiting to be seen through the systematic organization of old information in new ways.
-The app itself is only one effort to innovate in the way that information about family emotional process is managed.
-Thus, participants are encouraged to bring their own thinking and innovations about ways to get more systematic about understanding the family as a biological unit with or without the app.
+The app itself is only one effort to innovate a way that information about family emotional process is explicitly managed.
+Thus, participants are encouraged to bring new thinking and innovations for studying the family as a biological unit more systematically with or without the app.

 Because the app formalizes the essentials of data collection on emotional process for the first time, it exposes flaws in assumptions and definitions quite rapidly.
 Experience shows that it can take up to a year in the seminar to discover precisely that this is so.
 At this point the actual work to be done becomes clear.
 Therefore, the seminar is aimed at honing basic skills of mainstream, accepted scientific research within this new context.